michaelsevilla/mds/README.md

 Going into each directory and running:

-./graph.sh
+`./run.sh`

 will produce the corresponding figure.

 Contents
-- balancers\t   custom metadata balancers and the environment constructors for Mantle
+- balancers     custom metadata balancers and the environment constructors for Mantle
 - debian        used to create .deb packages
 - experiments   experiment specification formats (ESF)
 - graphs        scripts to generate graphs from raw data